greyhat-academy/pkd/PKD.md

 #### 5.8.
 Spam
 Since Public Key based Asymetric Cryptography is a computational intensive task, Spam with per-recipient encrypted eMails is extremely unlikely to happen as it's penalizingly hard and computationally expensive to facilitate.
 - Thus it'll actually be a useful strategy to combat Spam eMails as it basically acts as a "proof of work" - alike penalty against Spammers.
   - In fact, with this proposed standard, it is hoped to make unencrypted messaging and communication a thing of the past and ease-in more users to effective end-to-end encryption.
+    - Based off current hardware and developments, it's unlikely spammers will be able to keep sending unsolicited mass eMails if they are being forced to properly encrypt their eMails with individual, per-recipient keys.

 #### 5.9.
 Malicious Providers & Hosters
 Providers / Hosters may be coerced or forced into providing false public keys that could allow an attacker - regardless of legal status - to intercept and manipulate communications.